CHURCH FATHERS: A DOOR TO ROME

 PAPAL SUPREMACY & EXCLUSIVE AUTHORITY

-Contrary to what is taught by the Roman Catholic Church, the New Testament gives no hint of a dichotomy between the clergy and laity.
+Contrary to Roman Catholicism, the New Testament gives no hint of a dichotomy between clergy and laity.
 Neither do we find a tiered hierarchy descending from the bishop to the presbytery and from the presbyters to the deacons and so on.
-What we find instead is simply a difference between the older servants in the Body of Christ, known as the elders, and the younger servants called deacons.
-Those who are older—the elders—are to lead by example, not through compulsion (Acts 14:23, 20:17, 18, 28, 1 Tim.
+What we find instead is a practical difference between the older servants in the Body of Christ, or the elders, and the younger servants known as the deacons.
+According to the New Testament, the elders of the Church are required to lead by example, instead of force and compulsion (Acts 14:23, 20:17, 18, 28, 1 Tim.
 3:1-7 5:1, 17, Tit.
 1:5, 1 Pet.
 2:25, 5:1-5).
-Note: You can read more about this by clicking here.
-Now the following quotes will clearly demonstrate how and why the Roman Catholic Church came to possess the dogmas of papal supremacy and exclusive authority.
+[Note: You can read more about this by clicking here.]
+Moreover, the New Testament nowhere mandates that the activities of the Church must be overseen by the "bishop", or that communion and water baptism are only to be administered by the bishops, as dictated by the early Fathers.
+The following quotes will demonstrate how the writings of the Ante-Nicean Fathers contributed to the unbiblical dogmas of papal supremacy and exclusive authority.
 Notice:

 Ignatius of Antioch (35–108 AD)